oci-pronghorn/FogLight/VariableColorLED/VariableColorLED.md

 When executed, the above code will cause the LED's brightness to oscillate according to the following manner: starting from 0, the ```lightIntensity``` will increment by 1 every 50 ms. When ```lightIntensity``` reaches 255, it will start decrementing by 1 evert 50 ms until it reaches 0 and goes back up again.

+Note: Another method of making the LED's brightness oscillate is to use a sinuisoidal function that takes ```time``` as an argument.